YiWanKuai/PSA_YiWanKuai/Docs/DeveloperGuide.md

 Do not use .mp3 files.
 Use .wav or .ogg because mp3 files have a latency in Unity. <br>
 When adding an Audio Source, select the output to be BGM or SFX group in the audio mixer.
 This is for ease of volume control.

+# PlayerPrefs

+Press '\' to delete all PlayerPrefs.

 # Testing the game on Android

 Follow steps in this link https://unity3d.com/learn/tutorials/topics/mobile-touch/building-your-unity-game-android-device-testing